Your browser is not optimized for viewing this website.

 Experience Level: Beginner

-Create a keepsake out of locally sourced wool at Wet Felt Rose on Wednesday, June 4 from 1 to 4 p.m. in the Greenhouse Auditorium.
+Create a sculpture out of just cardboard, paper and glue at Cardboard and Paper Sculptures on Saturday through Monday, June 28-30 from 1 to 5 p.m. in the Greenhouse Auditorium.

 Learn more about the space where your course will take place here.
 If you will need disability-related accommodations to participate, please email Olivia Bunting at owarren@illinois.edu.